BeAPI/bea-media-analytics/README.md

 - Find unused media
 - Media replacement

+## Languages

+This plugin is translated into the following languages :
+- English
+- French
+- More to come

 ## Contributing

 Please refer to the [contributing guidelines](.github/CONTRIBUTING.md) to increase the chance of your pull request to be merged and/or receive the best support for your issue.